 Thursday, April 11 – 12 noon & 7 p.m.

 In scripture, liturgy, and song, we mark Jesus’ last meal with his disciples.
 Our fourth-graders culminate a period of preparation with their First Communion at the evening service.
 Childcare will be provided for the evening service.

 The church gathers to remember the suffering and death of Jesus.
-Pretzel-making: Beginning at 3:30 p.m., children are invited to Fellowship Hall to form cross-shaped pretzels.
+Pretzels and prayers: Beginning at 3:30 p.m., children and their families are invited to Fellowship Hall for this Good Friday gathering.

 With shouts of alleluia, rumbling timpani, and triumphant trumpets, we celebrate the resurrection of our Lord.